-Development of the Spatial Plan commenced in late-2020 and has involved ongoing engagement and review from councillors, council officers, mana whenua, key stakeholders and the wider community.
-A summary of the process undertaken to date is set out below with a more detailed summary of the themes of engagement included within Appendix 2.
+Development of the Spatial Plan commenced in late-2020 and involved ongoing engagement and review from councillors, council officers, mana whenua, key stakeholders and the wider community.
+A summary of the process is set out below.
+A summary of feedback received during engagement on the draft Spatial Plan is available here.
+A summary of themes from early engagement is included within Appendix 2.